LucasRizzo/fuzzy_trust/README.md

 #### Fuzzy membership functions of rule's variables

 The following shapes have been defined: triangle, two lines, line, normal, right normal (normal without left part), and left normal (normal without the right part).
+Normal shapes are implemented with 1000 points.
+More points can be added but this can add considerably the execution time during the defuzzification stage.
 Text documents are available to exemplify the use of such shapes.

 #### T-norms and T-Conorms